 - Puree the hot cauliflower in your food processor with the remaining salt and pepper, butter and garlic powder.
 When very smooth, add the egg yolk and process for a few more seconds, until fluffy.

 - Place the beef mixture in a square 8-inch, broiler safe baking dish, or a baking dish of a similar capacity.
 Spread the mashed cauliflower on top.
-Broil, 6 inches away from heat, just until cauliflower is browned, about 5 minutes.
-Cool 5 minutes on a cooling rack before serving.
+Broil, 6 inches away from heat (NOT directly under the heat element), just until cauliflower is browned, about 5 minutes.
+Allow to rest and set for 5 minutes before serving.